czkoko/SD-AI-Prompt/README.md

 AI Prompt: `A stunningly beautiful woman with long blonde hair and piercing blue eyes, standing on a rocky cliffside overlooking the ocean, the sun setting behind her, Wide-angle shot, dramatic lighting, warm color tone.`
 ![IMG_00052](https://github.com/czkoko/SD-AI-Prompt/assets/90698189/9f84d4c4-a9fe-4686-ba55-492640080154)

+You can also specify the picture style, just like this:

+Original Prompt: use cartoon style, A girl sitting in a coffee shop

+AI Prompt: a cute young girl with pink hair and big blue eyes sitting at a small table in a cozy coffee shop, surrounded by warm colors and soft lighting, cartoon-style illustration.